Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Introduction

-Brosnan would like to thank Jim Carrell for discussions about Hessenberg varieties and equivariant cohomology and Mark Goresky for mentioning Springer's Bourbaki article~\cite{springer}, which helped convince us to look for a description of Tymoczko's dot action in terms of monodromy.
-He would also like to thank Najmuddin Fakhruddin and Nero Budur for suggestions about literature relevant to section~\ref{lmlfg}, and Tom Haines for discussions about Grothendieck's simultaneous resolution.
-Finally, he thanks the Institute for Advanced Study for hospitality in Princeton, NJ during the Fall of 2014 when this work started.
+Brosnan would like to thank Jim Carrell for discussions about Hessenberg varieties and equivariant cohomology, Mark Goresky for mentioning Springer's Bourbaki article~\cite{springer}, which eventually convinced us to look for a description of Tymoczko's dot action in terms of monodromy, and Joseph Bernstein for a conversation in MPI in Bonn that helped convince us to reformulate the palindromicity theorem, Theorem~\ref{t1}, in terms of perverse sheaves on the base as we do in Theorem~\ref{jbpal}.
+He would also like to thank Naj\-muddin Fakhruddin and Nero Budur for advice on \S\ref{lmlfg}-\ref{sbn}, Hiraku Abe for discussions over email about flatness which led to the formulation of Theorem~\ref{t.flat} below, and Tom Haines for discussions about Grothendieck's simultaneous resolution.
+He thanks the Institute for Advanced Study for hospitality in Princeton, NJ during the Fall of 2014 when this work started.